An Lochan Uaine

 An Lochan Uaine is a small freshwater loch in the Highland council area of Scotland.

 Etymology

-Lochan Uaine can be translated from Scottish gaelic as Green Tarn.
-According to local legends, the green color of its water is caused by the fairies who wash their green clothes in the lake.
+Lochan Uaine can be translated from Scottish Gaelic as Green Tarn.
+According to local legends, the green colour of its water is caused by the fairies who wash their green clothes in the loch.

 Geography

-The lake is located at an elevation of 316 m about 2 mi NE of Loch Morlich.
-Its lengts is 460 m.
+The loch is located at an elevation of 316 m about 2 mi NE of Loch Morlich.
+Its length is 460 m.
 It lies at the foot of the Eastern flanks of the Greag Nan Gall (622 m).
 The lake is considered by geologists a good example of a morainic tarn.

 Nature conservation

 The loch is included in the Glenmore Forest Park, not faraway from its visitor centre, and in the Cairngorms National Park.

 Hiking

-The lake can be reached from Loch Morlich with an easy walk, starting from the Glenmore Forest visitor centre; walking a little more is possible to touch the Ryvoan Pass too, at the end of the glen.
+The loch can be reached from Loch Morlich with an easy walk, starting from the Glenmore Forest visitor centre; walking a little more is possible to touch the Ryvoan Pass too, at the end of the glen.
 The hike is considered very suitable also for children.